PsychReviewArchives/CNPsychWardWiki/docs/en/Wiki/Shanghai/SMHC.md

 ## Inpatient Life, Headquarter

 The Headquarter has one hybrid ward, which is Ward 4, 13, 14.
-If you are hospitalised there, you may leave with the permission of your attending doctor, and with your parents / caregiver's presence.
+If you are hospitalised there, you may leave with the permission of your attending doctor, and with your parents / carer's presence.
 Hybrid ward charges higher rate about 30,000 – 40,000 CNY per month before insurance.
 For comparison, in regular ward, they charge about 25,000 – 28,000 CNY on first month, 15,000 – 20,000 CNY per month on subsequent months.

 In the first fortnight of stay, the right to communicate [ie visitation, telephone] is not granted.